Investing term

 A single pre-market batch where pent-up orders accumulate and then cross to set the day's opening price.

 An opening auction is a single batched event at the start of the trading day where all the orders that built up overnight are matched at once to set the opening price.
-Instead of trading trickling in, the exchange crosses supply and demand in one cross, which is why opening prices can gap sharply from the prior close after big overnight news.
+Instead of trading trickling in one order at a time, the exchange collects supply and demand and crosses them in a single cross, finding the price that trades the most shares.

 For example